Peravurani

 Peravurani is a panchayat town in Thanjavur district in the Indian state of Tamil Nadu.
 It is the administrative headquarters of the Peravurani Taluk and Peravurani (State Assembly Constituency).
-It is declared as Selection Grade Town Panchayat.
+It is declared as Special Grade Town Panchayat.

 Geography

 Peravurani is located at 10.3°N 79.18°E. It has an average elevation of 16 metres (52 feet).
 This town lies in the new delta region of River Cauvery.
 This region is irrigated from the water source of Kallanai Kalvai and its distributories.(Canals built by the British to carry water from Grand Anaicut to this region).
 This area mostly consists of riverine alluvium, red loam, lateritic and black soil types in which the alluvial soil being the predominant type.